7avista/Brain_Cancer_Diagnosis/README.md

 In order to compare the performance of the participants within a challenge/event, the respective benchmarking workflow will be run on `input files` from all the eligible participants.
 The calculated merics will be written to `JSON`files which can be eventually submitted to OEB for database storage.

-> *In EuCanImage, the Brain Cancer Diagnosis benchmarking event example may consist of three challenges:  **Detection, Segmentation, and Classification** (Detection and Classification are not implemented yet in the benchmarking workflow of the event).
+> *In EuCanImage, the Brain Cancer Diagnosis benchmarking event example may consist of three challenges:  **Detection, Segmentation, and Classification** (Detection and Classification are not implemented yet in this benchmarking workflow of Brain Cancer Diagnosis event).
 Likewise, a software tool or participant (i.e. AI model inference) can participate in one or several events, depending on its functions.*

 ## Benchmarking workflow general description